zhixin9001/2021-SAA/note/tips.md

         - Amazon Simple Notification Service (Amazon SNS) topic
         - Amazon Simple Queue Service (Amazon SQS) queue, FIFO not supported
         - AWS Lambda
+- static website url:
+    - s3-website dot (.)
+Region : http://bucket-name.s3-website.Region.amazonaws.com
+    - s3-website dash (-) Region : http://bucket-name.s3-website-Region.amazonaws.com
+- An object consists of the following:
+    - key, version id, value, subresource, access control info, metadata
+    - Metadata, which can be included with the object, is not encrypted while being stored on Amazon S3.
+Therefore, AWS recommends that customers not place sensitive information in Amazon S3 metadata.
+- Glacier
+    - S3 Glacier vault is a container for storing archives.
+When you create a vault, you specify a vault name and the AWS Region in which you want to create the vault.
+    - S3 Glacier Vault Lock allows you to easily deploy and enforce compliance controls for individual S3 Glacier vaults with a vault lock policy
 ### Gateway
 - restful api vs. websocket
     - RESTful APIs, HTTP-based, stateless